-Public accommodations, such as hotels, tourist homes, and bed and breakfasts provide lodging to the public.
+Public accommodations, such as hotels, tourist homes, bed and breakfasts, and campgrounds or trailer courts provide lodging to the public.
 These facilities need to be licensed to operate.
 Before a license is issued, an application must be submitted to our department for review.
 Existing facilities that remodel or change ownership also require review.

 Inspections are conducted annually by our sanitarians for compliance with state rules.
 These inspections are public record and can be viewed here or at our office.